 Alas, it was never to be.
 During the seven-year war between the WHA and the NHL, the rebel league had been able to poach some of hockey’s most talented names.
 With the WHA on its last legs, the NHL dictated the terms of union — and the price was steep.
 The NHL allowed its teams to reclaim players from the surviving WHA teams without compensation.
 The WHA clubs were placed at the end of the draft order and were allowed to protect only two skaters and two goaltenders.
 The high-flying Jets of the WHA were grounded and struggled for years during their first years in the NHL.

 The 1979 dismantling of the Jets was only the first in a a long line of injustices and misfortunes foisted upon fans in Winnipeg.
-The team eventually got better, thanks to stars like Dale Hawerchuk and Teemu Selanne (aka the Finnish Flash), but they never made it out of their division because one of the greatest teams of all time, the Gretzky-era Edmonton Oilers, always stood in their way.
+The team eventually got better, thanks to stars like Dale Hawerchuk and Teemu Selanne (aka the Finnish Flash), but they never made it out of their division during the playoffs because one of the greatest teams of all time, the Gretzky-era Edmonton Oilers, always stood in their way.
 (Ironically, this article quotes legendary Oilers coach-GM Glen Sather saying he modelled his team after the WHA Jets.)

 And then, 1996.
 Fans in Winnipeg got robbed again, when the NHL allowed the team to move to Phoenix.
-It’s true the Jets were playing in a small, obsolete area in an era when the low Canadian dollar was pummelling even financial powerhouses like the Montreal Canadiens and the Toronto Maple Leafs.
+It’s true the Jets were playing in a small, obsolete arena in an era when the low Canadian dollar was pummelling even financial powerhouses like the Montreal Canadiens and the Toronto Maple Leafs.
 But the NHL was quick to pull the plug.
 As we’ve seen in recent years, the original Jets — now the Arizona Coyotes — have been allowed to struggle indefinitely in their new home, with the NHL actively shielding them from relocation.

 Winnipeg got its Jets back through the struggles of another American Sunbelt team, the Atlanta Thrashers, which moved to the Manitoba capital in 2011 after 12 forgettable seasons in the U.S. South.
 Rather than hailing this righting of a historical wrong, NHL commissioner Gary Bettman was petulant while announcing the Jets’ return, threatening fans that the team would suffer the same fate as the original Jets if they didn’t sell out the arena every night.